 Producer Prices Change in China averaged 1.49 percent from 1995 until 2022, reaching an all time high of 13.50 percent in October of 2021 and a record low of -8.20 percent in July of 2009.
 This page provides the latest reported value for - China Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 China Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Producer Prices Change in China is expected to be 10.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in China to stand at 2.00 in 12 months time.
-In the long-term, the China Producer Prices Change is projected to trend around 2.00 percent in 2022, according to our econometric models.
+Producer Prices Change in China is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Producer Prices Change is projected to trend around 1.60 percent in 2024 and 2.00 percent in 2025, according to our econometric models.